corneliusdavid/hugo-pascalinia/README.md

     enableSidebarLayout = false
     sidebarBackgroundColor = "#34363b"
     sidebarForegroundColor = "white"
+    tocInSidebar = false  # if the sidebar is enbabled, show the TOC in the sidebar

     # redirect to baseURL if current URL host doesn't match
     # useful if deploying in gitlab pages with custom domain and don't want